Profit Versus Societal Impact

 With that said, the underlying premise for this theory to work is that there needs to be consensus on the shared values that are important to society from an environmental, social, and governance perspective—all aspects of ESG investing.

-I hope you enjoyed the second post in a seven-week series on Environmental, Social, and Governance (ESG) investing.
+I hope you enjoyed the second post in our series on Environmental, Social, and Governance (ESG) investing.
 Check out other posts in the series here:

 1-12 Sandberg, J. (2015, October).
 "Towards a Theory of Sustainable Finance".
 Retrieved from United Nations Environment Programme: https://wedocs.unep.org/bitstream/handle/20.500.11822/9860/‐_Towards_a_Theory_of_Sustainable_Finance‐ 2015Towards_a_Theory_of_Sustainable_Finance.pdf.pdf?sequence=3&%3BisAllo wed=.